mybonk/mybonk-wiki/docs/INSTALLATION.md

 </p>
 <br/>

 👉 The MY₿ONK installation instructions are maintained ✍️ hereafter.

 It is very much work in progress.

-Jump in, just clone the repository and join our [Telegram group](https://t.me/+_uAJ02x5g_VhYjQ0)!
+Jump in, clone and join our [Telegram group](https://t.me/mybonk_build)!

 ---